 Blossom End Rot

 Blossom end rot is generally attributed to a lack of calcium during fruit set.
-This could be caused by too much high nitrogen fertilizer or uneven watering, resulting in fluctuations of nutrient availability.
+This could be caused by too much high-nitrogen fertilizer or uneven watering, resulting in fluctuations of nutrient availability.

 Management: Remove affected fruit and provide regular, deep waterings.
-More info and photo

-Buckeye Rot is more common in Southern states, especially during wet periods.
+Buckeye rot is more common in Southern states, especially during wet periods.

 Management: Remove affected fruit and keep future fruits from contact with the soil.

-Gray Wall is essentially a ripening problem.
+Gray wall essentially is a ripening problem.

 Symptoms: The green fruits may have a gray cast or gray blotches.
 Ripe fruit will have green or brown areas on the inside of the fruit.

 Management: Good growing conditions will prevent gray wall.
-Make sure plants aren't heavily shaded, are receiving even waterings and fertilizer and that the soil is not compacted around the roots.
-Cool temperatures and stressed or unhealthy plants also contribute to the problem.More info and photo from Cornell University Cooperative Extension
+Make sure plants are not heavily shaded and are receiving even waterings and fertilizer and that the soil is not compacted around the roots.
+Cool temperatures and stressed or unhealthy plants also contribute to the problem.